Luiz Inacio Lula da Silva Fast Facts

-Here's a look at the life of Brazil's former president Luiz Inacio Lula da Silva.
+Here's a look at the life of Luiz Inacio Lula da Silva, former president of Brazil.

 Birth place: Garanhuns, Pernambuco, Brazil